areleu/vencopy/docs/software/flexEstimator.rst

 Filtering Functionalities in FlexEstimator
 ---------------------------------------------------

-In the following, filtering procedures in VencoPy for individual profiles are documented.
+In the following, filtering procedures in venco.py for individual profiles are documented.
 Filtering occurs after the completion of the main calculation steps using selectors.
 These are calculated based only on the four flow-related profiles (consumption, plugPower, uncontrolled_charging and auxilliaryFuelConsumption) in `calcProfileSelectors()` and applied to both flow-profiles and state-profiles.